Nikon macro / micro equipment

 BR-3 = to be attached to the bayonet of reversed lenses on a BR-2 and takes filters and hoods with a 52 mm. thread.

 BR-4 = together with BR-2 this ring enables to control aperture by cable release.
+The black button is release a lens, the white button to release the ring from the bellows and on top the cable connector.

 BR-5 = to mount SLR lenses with 62 mm. filter thread in reverse position on a BR-2/BR-2A.